Skip to Main Content

 1. Readings from Required Textbooks

-3. Required Readings made available through the Library Course Reserves area in Canvas.
+2. Required Readings made available through the "Readings" tab in your Canvas course.

 1. Understanding where and how the students access different readings.